 What Are the Benefits of Carbon Capture?

-Carbon dioxide is a greenhouse gas (GHG), so the primary benefit is preventing these emissions from entering the atmosphere and lowering the carbon intensity of industrial operations.
+As a GHG, the primary advantage of CO2 is preventing these emissions from entering the atmosphere and lowering the carbon intensity of industrial operations.

 Decarbonization is very difficult in industrial sectors like manufacturing and power generation because they rely on a large amount of energy to function.
 The energy sector is by far the largest contributor of global greenhouse gas emissions, totaling 73%.
 Carbon capture can reduce these emissions and is an important part of achieving the goals laid out in the Paris Agreement: reduce emissions 45% by 2030 and reach net zero emissions by 2050.